meonkeys/git-talk/git-talk.md

 - Thank you, SCCC, thank you SeaGL, and thank you all the sponsors!

+# It's a Mystery!

-# Something's broken.
+- Something's broken.
 Grab your Sherlock hat and pipe.
 - `git bisect` ([demo repo](https://github.com/meonkeys/secret-octo-ironman))
     - binary search for commit introducing bug
 - `git blame`